epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/titan/README.md

 ## Description

-The RD imports titan ascii files into the service schema, and sets up views automatically, it also create thumbnais. in this case the file and thumbnais are stored in a serparate server to be delivered
+The RD imports titan ascii files into the service schema, and sets up views automatically, it also create thumbnail. in this case the files and thumbnails are stored in a serparate server to be delivered